Gabby Petito: US blogger was strangled to death - coroner

 Where is Brian Laundrie?

 Mr Laundrie, currently the only person of interest in this case, remains missing.
 His family say he left for a hike on 14 September and never came back.
+He has not been charged with crimes relating to Ms Petito's killing.

 Police and FBI teams are scouring the Carlton Reserve, a 24,000-acre county park in Florida's Sarasota County with police dogs, drones, and all-terrain vehicles.